Jump to: Margate & Broadstairs | Whitstable & Seasalter | Mersea Island | Folkestone | Camber & Rye | Hastings & St Leonards

 Where: 52 Kings Road, St Leonards-on-Sea, Hastings TN37 6DY

 This restaurant and wine bar was opened in 2019 by former Evening Standard food writer Ben and his wife Kate.
 Sustainability is at the heart of what they do, so expect a very locavore menu with lesser-used cuts of meat.
 The wine list specialises in natural, biodynamic and low-intervention wines.
-The duo are also behind Boat Yard - the cafe and bar at Hastings Contemporary Art Gallery (which reopens on 14 August, where they'll be doing Saturday night sunset dinners for the first time).
+The duo are also behind Boat Yard - the cafe and bar at Hastings Contemporary Art Gallery - and are involved in Heist Market, a food and drink collab which will feature a bar, restaurant and more and is opening this summer.

 Where: 1 St Johns Road, St Leonards-on-sea, East Sussex TN37 6HP

-This 18th-century pub has recently had a new lease of life, opening this summer with James Hickson and Sam Coxhead, who previously worked together at Great Queen Street, The Canton Arms, and St John.
-They’ll do takeaway lunchtime picnics for the beach, while dinners could see you sipping cremant whilst enjoying mackerel escabeche.
+This 18th-century pub has recently had a new lease of life, opening last summer with James Hickson and Sam Coxhead, who previously worked together at Great Queen Street, The Canton Arms, and St John.
+They went straight onto the 50 Best Gastropubs list with their dishes of rabbit nicoise and onglet tagliata.

 Follow them on Instagram: @the_royal_st_leonards